 In the end, there are many pros and cons of participating whole life policies.

-Before buying coverage, make sure you review your financial needs and investment options before deciding if life insurance dividends are essential to your financial plan.
+Before buying coverage, make sure you review your financial needs and investment options to decide if life insurance dividends are essential to your financial plan.